Once past Istanbul, the world changes scaleNicolas Bouvier

 And once you finally get there, what should you spend your time on?
 How do you get around?
 How do you talk to people?
 What are they like?
 Is it safe?

 We are here to help you answer those questions.
 We have been traveling the Silk Road since 2008 and have been writing about it since 2011.
-In the following article, we will try to introduce you to Silk Road travel in a condensed format, and link out to some of the hundreds of articles found on this website if you want to delve in deeper.
+Below, we will try to introduce you to Silk Road travel in a condensed format, and link out to some of the hundreds of articles found on this website if you want to delve in deeper.

 Enjoy the trip!

 Where is the Silk Road?

-The Silk Road is a name for a network of trade routes connecting the Eurasian continent.
+The Silk Road is a name for an ancient network of trade routes connecting the Eurasian continent.

 We can name plenty of reasons why it is not an accurate name, but the fact of the matter is, the Silk Road is a powerful brand.
 It immediately conjures up images of romance, exploration and exoticism.
 So we decided to keep that name as the tagline for our travel guide.